gamedevware/charon/PRIVACY_POLICY.md

 **Payment Data.** We may collect data necessary to process your payment if you make purchases, such as your payment instrument number, and the security code associated with your payment instrument.
 All payment data is stored by Stripe.
 You may find their privacy notice link(s) here: [https://stripe.com/en-cz/privacy](https://stripe.com/en-cz/privacy).

-**Social Media Login Data.** We may provide you with the option to register with us using your existing social media account details, like your Facebook, Twitter, or other social media account.
+**Social Media Login Data.** We may provide you with the option to register with us using your existing social media account details, such as your Google, GitHub, or Microsoft account.
 If you choose to register in this way, we will collect the information described in the section called "HOW DO WE HANDLE YOUR SOCIAL LOGINS?" below.

 All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.